-- 1. To extract groundwater from the Northwest Plume using extraction wells (EWs) that are located north of the PGDP industrial facility (Figure ES-1); - 2.
-To convey the contaminated groundwater to the current C-6122 Northwest Plume Groundwater System treatment facility where the contaminated water is sand filtered to remove suspended materials, air stripped to remove trichloroethene (TCE), and filtered through ion exchange resin beds to remove technetium-99; - 3.
+- 1. To extract groundwater from the Northwest Plume using extraction wells [EW(s)] that are located north of the PGDP industrial facility (Figure ES-1); - 2.
+To convey the contaminated groundwater to the current C-612 Northwest Plume Groundwater System treatment facility where the contaminated water is sand filtered to remove suspended materials, air stripped to remove trichloroethene (TCE), and filtered through ion exchange resin beds to remove technetium-99; - 3.
 To discharge the treated water via pipeline to a ditch leading to the Kentucky Pollutant Discharge Elimination System (KPDES) Outfall 001 that releases the treated water to Bayou Creek; and - 4.
 To pass vapor phase flow from the air stripper through activated carbon beds to remove volatilized TCE before being released to the atmosphere.

 In 1996, an explanation of significant differences (ESD) was issued that provided changes to the ROD including: (1) elimination of the activated carbon filters, (2) reversal of the sequence of two treatment units (ion exchange unit and air stripper), and (3) elimination of the iron filings treatability study (DOE 1996).
 The 1996 ESD provided a discussion of the circumstances and the need for these modifications.
+Although the 1996 ESD allowed the elimination of activated carbon filters for vapor-phased contaminant treatment, DOE has continued their use.
 It also informed the public of the significant differences from the original remedy selected in the ROD.

-The Northwest Plume IRA was optimized in a 2010 ESD by installing two additional EWs near the high concentration core of the Northwest Plume and located just adjacent to the northern fence of the PGDP industrial area (DOE 2010).
+The Northwest Plume IRA was optimized in a 2010 ESD by installing two additional EW(s) near the high concentration core of the Northwest Plume and located just adjacent to the northern fence of the PGDP industrial area (DOE 2010).
 The well locations were chosen to increase the mass of contaminant being removed and treated by the Northwest Plume IRA.

-1 The Kentucky Natural Resources and Environmental Protection Cabinet became the Kentucky Energy and Environment Cabinet during the 2018 Kentucky General Assembly.
+&lt;sup>1 The Kentucky Natural Resources and Environmental Protection Cabinet became the Kentucky Energy and Environment Cabinet during the 2018 Kentucky General Assembly.

-$^{^{2}}$ References to the current C-612 treatment system refers to the C-612 treatment system prior to the completion of the 2024 optimization of the Northwest Plume IRA.
+$^{2}$ References to the current C-612 treatment system refers to the C-612 treatment system prior to the completion of the 2023 optimization of the Northwest Plume IRA.